fbpx

 Well Worth It

-Well Worth It is a water well drilling project that came out of our Impact studies in Cents for Seeds.
-Communities in northern Uganda are provided access to clean water - something that they may not have had before.
+Well Worth It is a water well drilling project that came out of our Impact Report in Cents for Seeds.
+The impact survey showed that overall wellbeing of everyone in a household is directly linked with access to water.
+Now, with each new well drilled, communities in northern Uganda are provided access to clean water - something that they may not have had before.

 Raised: $1,000